Rodenstock/cnxt-connector-client-dotnet4/docs/SessionsApi.md

 > List&lt;string&gt; ImportB2BOpticAsNewSession (string body, string state = null)

-Imports a B2BOptic XML document as a new session, which is assigned to an existing patient via Patient id.
+Imports a B2BOptic XML document as a new session which is assigned to an existing patient via Patient id.
 If the patient does not exist with the given patient id, a new patient is created and the new session is associated accordingly.

 ### Example